NSAPH-Data-Processing/zip2county_master_xwalk/README.md

 Crosswalks are important data files that help researchers translate between different geographies.
 For example, a researcher might have hospitalization data at the ZIP-code level but other variables at the U.S. county (FIPS) level.
 If the analysis is going to be conducted at the FIPS level, it would be important to convert ZIP-level hospitalizations into FIPS-level hospitalizations.

 ZIP and FIPS boundaries, like many government-established geographic structures, are dynamic and change from year to year.
 Some FIPS codes exist in 2010 but are retired once new census data arrives in 2020.
 ZIP codes are maintained by and for the U.S. Postal Service and can change on a yearly or quarterly basis.
 This pipeline uses crosswalks from the U.S. Department of Housing and Urban Development (HUD) that are maintained at the quarterly level.
+Only Q4 crosswalks are used to build the master crosswalk from this pipeline, but intermediate quarters are also downloaded.
+The differences between quarterly crosswalks within a year (i.e. Q3 2020 and Q4 2020) are generally quite small, and `notes/notes.Rmd` conducts a brief overview of these differences.

 ### Parameter adjustment